Mehandipur Balaji (Hanuman)

 These are the Translated words of the Hanuman Chaleesa.
 A Mantra dedicated to Hanuman, the patron of this temple.
 Hanuman is also known as Balaji; The strong one.
 Such is the feeling when you enter this temple and such is the feeling that you leave with.
 Hanuman is able to change size at will, leap high enough to take a bite out of the sun and face off against armies of powerful demons; hanuman is invoked to overcome obstacles whether internal, external, emotional, physical, solid, permeable conceptual or corporeal.
 Balaji is there to make sure you are standing strong at end of all your trials ready to fight another day.

 The real treasure however, lies in the fourth chamber of the temple.
-There a Murthi (idol) of Pret Raj (King of the Ghosts) dominates a large blackened marble antechamber.
+There a Murthi (idol) of Pret Raj (King of departed souls/ghosts) dominates a large blackened marble antechamber.
 It is here people come to be exorcised from evil spirits, to confront the darkness within them and have Mahavir (Hanuman) guide them to sanity.
 The temple is a haven for pilgrims sufferings from mental illness or resisted experiences.
-The yagyas done are exceedingly effective.
+Yagyas performed here are exceedingly effective.